VNeID: Feature integration phase

 In version 2.1.3, updated on February 29, 2024, VNeID introduced the ability to log in using biometric authentication such as fingerprint or Face ID.
 Starting March 30, the app allowed users to request criminal record certificates.
 Additionally, from July 1, social security benefit payments could be processed through the app in certain cases, and the Vietnam Social Security agency officially synchronized user data from its VssID app with VNeID accounts.
 On the same date, electronic identity card information became displayable within the app, and integrated driver's licenses were legally recognized as a substitute for physical ones.
 Authorities were also empowered to digitally suspend licenses, with the status updated in VNeID.
 Furthermore, personal accounts on the National Public Service Portal were deactivated on June 30, requiring users to use their VNeID accounts for all national and ministerial public services in Vietnam.

 On December 29, 2024, VNeID launched version 2.1.14, introducing several new features: electronic service of process and civil judgment enforcement notifications from the Supreme People's Court, a driver's license demerit point system, and end-to-end vehicle registration.

 VNeID was updated to version 2.2.0, with new features released on June 26, 2025.
 This significant update introduced additional functions, utilities, and services specifically designed for foreigners, enabling them to access various digital utilities in Vietnam, such as registering to rent a house, storing electronic residence cards, and utilizing public services.
 Furthermore, the update included revisions to individual, agency, and organizational information based on the new cadastral map, and added public services for issuing and exchanging ID cards for individuals aged 14 and older.
 Various functions and utilities were also adjusted to enhance convenience for all users, alongside crucial bug fixes from the previous version, which ensured stable access and correct information post-mergers.

+In September 2025, the Ministry of Public Security integrated a nationwide wanted persons lookup feature into VNeID level-2 accounts, allowing verified citizens to search for individuals wanted by police authorities across Vietnam using name, date of birth, or citizen identity number.
+This function displays basic information including photographs, wanted notices, issuing authorities, and contact details of investigating agencies, aiming to mobilize public assistance in locating fugitives while enhancing transparency in law enforcement.